k2view-academy/K2View-Academy/articles/02_fabric_architecture/04_fabric_commands.md

 #### PS and Kill Commands

 - The **PS** command displays the current tasks running on the Fabric cluster, allowing you to run it on node1 and view running tasks on node2.
-The **PS** command displays different types of tasks such as Fabric commands, Fabric Jobs, [Web Service and Graphit](/articles/15_web_services_and_graphit/01_web_services_overview.md), [Sync processes](/articles/14_sync_LU_instance/01_sync_LUI_overview.md), [Broadway Actor](/articles/19_Broadway/03_broadway_actor.md), parser, or user logic.
+The **PS** command displays different types of tasks such as Fabric commands, Fabric jobs, [Web Service and Graphit](/articles/15_web_services_and_graphit/01_web_services_overview.md), [Sync processes](/articles/14_sync_LU_instance/01_sync_LUI_overview.md), [Broadway Actor](/articles/19_Broadway/03_broadway_actor.md), parser, or user logic.
 When a task/thread is specified as a parameter, it shows its stack trace.

-- The **KILL** command is used to kill any running task displayed by the PS command.
-Note that you can kill a task that runs on a different node on the Fabric cluster.
+- The **KILL** command terminates tasks currently shown by the PS command.
+Note that you can terminate a task running on a different node within the Fabric cluster.

 ### Execution Monitoring